xHuGODx/TPW-proj1/README.md

 - Track views on their add ✅
 - Edit their ads ✅
 - Add ads to cart and buy ✅ (so metade)
-- Follow
+- Follow ✅
 - See products from users they follow ✅
-- See who follows them
+- See who follows them ✅
 - Add ads to favourites ✅
 - See their favourites ✅
-- Send/Receive messages
+- Send/Receive messages ✅
-- View profiles
+- View profiles ✅
-- Change profile info
+- Change profile info WIP
-- Comment on profiles
+- Comment on profiles ✅
-- Remove/edit your own comment
 - View his cart ✅
 - Logout ✅
-- Receive notification upon selling a product
+- Receive notification upon selling a product ✅

 ## Admin

 - All from above
+- Remove any users ✅
-- Remove any users/ads
+- Remove any ads ✅
-- Remove any comment
+- Remove any comment✅
-- Search users and products
+- Search users and products ✅
-- View all orders
+- View all orders ✅
 - (view website log)